-The band coaching methodology of Fontys Rockacademie is central to the Rock School program.
+Following the model of Fontys Rockacademie, demand-driven learning and the band coaching methodology are central to the Rock School program.
 Ethnically mixed bands write original songs with the support of a band coach.
 The coach guides the communication process, genre negotiation, and the creative development of the song, ensuring the inclusion and ownership of all band members.

-In June 2021, Griffith University and the University of Melbourne completed a two-year evaluation of the impact of Music Connects, a program that included both the Mitrovica Rock School and Roma Rock School programs.
+Professor Dr. Angela Impey of SOAS, University of London, will evaluate the Music Connects project and research its impact on beneficiaries.
+In June 2021, Griffith University and the University of Melbourne completed a two-year evaluation of an earlier phase of Music Connects.
 The full report can be found here.